Code of Conduct

 - Never take, directly or indirectly, any action to coerce, manipulate, mislead or fraudulently influence the firm's independent auditors in the performance of their audit or review of the firm's financial statements

-- Assist in the production of full, fair, accurate, timely and understandable disclosure in reports and documents that the firm and its subsidiaries file with, or submit to, the Securities and Exchange Commission and other regulators and in other public communications made by JPMC
+- Assist in the production of full, fair, accurate, timely and understandable disclosure in reports and documents that the firm and its subsidiaries file with, or submit to, the Securities and Exchange Commission and other regulators and in other public communications made by the firm

-- Take all reasonable measures to protect the confidentiality of non-public information relating to JPMC and its clients
+- Take all reasonable measures to protect the confidentiality of non-public information relating to the firm and its clients

-- Address actual or apparent conflicts of interest between personal and professional relationships by disclosing to their appropriate Legal or Compliance officer any material transaction or relationship that reasonably could be expected to give rise to such a conflict, and
+- Address actual or apparent conflicts of interest between personal and professional relationships by disclosing to their appropriate Legal or Compliance officer any material transaction or relationship that reasonably could be expected to give rise to such a conflict, including but not limited to those with firm customers, suppliers, business associates, and employees with whom they work and/or support, and

-- Promptly report (anonymously, if they wish to do so) any known or suspected violation of this Policy or any other matters that would compromise the integrity of the firm's financial statements
+- Promptly report (anonymously, if they wish to do so) any known or suspected violation of the Code of Ethics or any other matters that would compromise the integrity of the firm's financial statements

 Reports may be made anonymously to the Code Reporting Hotline or in any of the ways set forth in the Code of Conduct (see below).

-The reporting requirements do not prevent employees from reporting to the government or regulators conduct that the employee believes to be in violation of law, and it does not require employees notifying JPMC prior to reporting to the government or regulators.
+The reporting requirements do not prevent employees from reporting to the government or regulators conduct that the employee believes to be in violation of law, and it does not require employees notifying the firm prior to reporting to the government or regulators.

-JPMC strictly prohibits intimidation or retaliation against anyone who makes a good faith report about a known or suspected violation of this Policy, or of any law or regulation.
+The firm strictly prohibits intimidation or retaliation against anyone who makes a good faith report about a known or suspected violation of the Code of Ethics, or of any law or regulation.

 Reporting by phone

-Calling the Hotline 1-855-JPMCODE (576-2633) is the easiest way to make a report.
-You will speak with a trained interviewer (who is not a JPMC employee), and translation services are available.
+Calling the toll-free Code Reporting Hotline 1-855-JPMCODE (576-2633) is the easiest way to make a report.
+You will speak with a trained interviewer (who is not a firm employee), and translation services are available.
+The Hotline and online resources are available 24 hours a day, 7 days a week.

 Other reporting methods